johnwarden/jonathanwarden.com/content/theory/bayesian-argumentation/index.md

 ## Objective Measures of Argument Strength

 Clearly, if an argument changes the subject's mind about something, it is **persuasive**.
-However, this can't be the only measure of a good argument, because once the subject has been persuaded, the argument is no longer persuasive!
-If I argue *you should wear a seat belt* because *seat belts save lives*, that is not going to change my mind because I already know seat belts save lives!.
+However, this can't be the only measure of a good argument, because once the subject already knows something, the argument is no longer persuasive!
+If I argue *you should wear a seat belt* because *seat belts save lives*, that is not going to change my mind because I already know seat belts save lives!
 Only *new* information can change a Bayesian agent's mind.

-But clearly, in another sense, this is still a good argument.
+But clearly, in another sense, this is still a good argument even if it doesn't change my mind.
 Fortunately the Bayesian model tells us not just what the subject believes, but what they **would** believe if they had different information.
 This simple insight cracks open other ways of measuring argument strength.
 In the essays on [Relevance](/relevance) and [Necessity and Sufficiency](/necessity-and-sufficiency) I will define these measures and see how they all relate mathematically.

 ## Advantages of the Bayesian Perspective